sean-elliott-97/README_Generator/output/README.md

   ## Description
   ---
-  This app generates README files
+  This application allows users to generate README files.

   ## Table of Contents
   ---